ArtyomVeselkov/docker-dropbox/README.md

 # Dropbox in Docker

-This repository provides the stack with image adopted for running from the [Portainer](https://portainer.io).
+This repository provides the adopted stack for running customized image with single `docker-compose up` command.
 The original version of the image with technical notes: https://github.com/janeczku/docker-dropbox

 ## Quickstart